lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Priority Queues

-A priority queue is an ADT container that retrieves items not by the insertion time (as in a stack or queue), nor by a key match (as in a dictionary), but instead retrieves items with the highest priority value.
+A priority queue is an ADT container that retrieves items not by the insertion order (as in a stack or queue), nor by a key match (as in a dictionary), but instead retrieves items with the highest priority value.
 Priority queues provide more flexibility than simple sorting because they allow new elements to enter a system at arbitrary